MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/import.md

 ## JSON Schema

 The driving force behind the **import** command is the JSON file.
-You can find the schema for the JSON file [here](https://aka.ms/winget-packages.schema.1.0.json).
+You can find the [schema for the JSON file](https://github.com/microsoft/winget-cli/tree/master/schemas/JSON/packages) in the [Windows Package Manager Client repo on GitHub](https://github.com/microsoft/winget-cli).

 The JSON file includes the following hierarchy.